ExpressPQDelivery/epqd_server_lib_forM4/README.md

 ## System Requirements

-This version is targeting theoretically any Linux system and it requires: `autoconf` `autotools-dev` `automake` `libtool` and possibly other, more common packages like `gcc`.
+This version is targeting theoretically any Linux system and it requires: `autoconf` `automake` `libtool` and possibly other, more common packages like `gcc`.

 Install the requirements:
 ```
 sudo apt update
-sudo apt install make autoconf autotools-dev automake libtool git
+sudo apt install make autoconf automake libtool git
 ```

 The only thing on this project that is system specific is the **PQClean crypto libraries**.